 Fitting rail joiners to already laid track is now something I almost look forward to.
 Well almost!

-Once track is fixed in place there are just millimetres of space under the rail and absolutely no give in which to manoeuvre, slide and manipulate a rail joiner into place.
+The problem is that once the track is fixed in place there are just millimetres of space under the rails and absolutely no give in which to manoeuvre, slide and manipulate a rail joiner into place.
 And making this worse, it’s vital the rail joiner be slid into position correctly.

 In one recent case, a change of plan required fitting a short section of track to the end of a curve that I’d already glued down.
 Several broken, bent, railway joiners later I’d just about stopped myself from swearing but decided there had to be an easier way.

 And there is.

 As luck would have it, I happened to have a bit of 4mm metal tube lying around (I use this for carrying wires through Polystyrene scenery).
 Glancing at this while nursing my sore fingertips I had a Eureka moment.

 I crimped the end of the tube a few millimetres and pushed the rail joiner in it.
 (The crimp prevents the joiner disappearing up the tube).

 With the joiner held snug in the pipe it slid quickly onto the rail and, unlike with my fingertips, could be worked into final position with ease.